tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

         if length restA <= length restB then a else b
 ```

+For `empty`, we have a lexer that will fail on any input.

-So, we simply pattern match on _both_ the results given the same input, at the same time.
-If one of them failed,
+For `<|>`, we pattern match on _both_ the results given the same input, at the same time.
+If one of them fails,
 we rely on the other result.
 If both succeed, we need to dive in a bit more, and compare the lengths of
 the remaining inputs.
 We pick the result that has less input remaining, i.e. that has consumed _more_ input,
 i.e. that is the longest match.
-Because on ties, with equal lengths, we still choose `a`, we're biased
+On ties, when the remaining inputs have equal length, we still choose `a`.
-towards the left lexer, as we decided earlier.
+This means that we're biased towards the left lexer, as we talked about earlier.

 We can once again put this to use, and create a helper letting us create
 a lexer choosing one out of many options: